diefersil/imoveisunai/wp-content/plugins/mailchimp-for-wp/readme.txt

 6. Settings page to configure an integration.
 7. Page where you edit your sign-up forms.
 8. Page where you modify your form messages.
+9. Settings page for e-commerce integration with Mailchimp.
+Requires [Mailchimp for WordPress Premium](https://www.mc4wp.com/).

 == Changelog ==

+#### 4.9.19 - Nov 11, 2024

+- Add integration with [Prosopo](https://prosopo.io/), a GDPR compliant anti-spam solution for protecting your sign-up forms against bot sign-ups.
+Thanks [Maxim Akimov](https://github.com/light-source)!

+#### 4.9.18 - Oct 21, 2024

+- Bump required PHP version to 7.2.
+- Prevent non-functional checkbox from showing up on WooCommerce my account page if WooCommerce checkout integration is enabled.
+- Update default form content to include a "for" attribute on the label element.
+- Minor performance optimizations to `MC4WP_Form::get_subscriber_tags()`
+- Begrudgingly rename Mailchimp lists to Mailchimp audiences throughout the plugin's admin interfaces.

+#### 4.9.17 - Sep 17, 2024

+- Fix compatibility with WooCommerce versions 8.5 to 8.8 because of private method that was later made public.
+- Fix potential reflected XSS by stripping and escaping all HTML from `{email}` tag replacements.
+Thanks to kauenavarro for responsibly disclosing.
+- Fix potential stored XSS for attackers with both administrator access and Mailchimp account access by escaping HTML from interest group name.
+Thanks to Jorge Diaz (ddiax) for responsibly disclosing.

+#### 4.9.16 - Sep 11, 2024

+- Add support for WooCommerce Checkout Block in sign-up checkbox integration.

+#### 4.9.15 - Aug 13, 2024

+- Improved anti-spam measures on the [custom form integration](https://www.mc4wp.com/kb/subscribe-mailchimp-custom-html-form/).
+If you are using the custom form integration (using the `mc4wp-subscribe` checkbox), please test your forms after upgrading and report any issues to us.
+- Improved anti-spam measures on all sign-up forms.
+- Remove unsupported filter hook from Gravity Forms integration.

+#### 4.9.14 - Jul 17, 2024

+- Very minor code-size improvements to public forms related JavaScript.
+- Update third-party JS dependencies.
+- Bump tested WordPress version to 6.6.

 #### 4.9.13 - Apr 25, 2024